 Many school buses are now equipped with video cameras and/or audio recording devices.
 These tools monitor the passenger area of the bus.
-As such you could be subject to audio surveillance.
+As such you could be subject to audio and video surveillance.
 The objective is to provide an important additional tool to assist the driver and administration in managing student conduct on school buses, an important safety consideration that benefits all.

-Unauthorized Entry onto a Bus
+Unauthorized Entry Onto a Bus

 School buses are the proprietary use of Anne Arundel County Public Schools with the purpose of safely transporting students to and from school or school-sponsored activities.
-Parents may not board school buses without the consent of Anne Arundel County Public Schools or its authorized agent.
-Doing so may constitute a violation of Maryland Education Article, Sections 26-101, Disturbing activities at school or college and 26-104, Obstruction, hindrance, or interference with school bus driver during official duties.
+No one other than registered students may board school buses without the consent of Anne Arundel County Public Schools or its authorized agent.
+Doing so may constitute a violation of Maryland Education Article, Sections 26-101, Disturbing activities at school or college, and 26-104, Obstruction, hindrance, or interference with school bus driver during official duties.

-Safety around the School Bus
+Safety Around the School Bus